williamddobson3/gpt4o/README.md

 # GPT-4o Chatbot

-A chatbot implementation using the **Xenova/gpt-4o** model from Hugging Face.
-This project runs the model locally without requiring API keys.
+A chatbot implementation using high-quality open-source language models from Hugging Face.
+This project runs models locally without requiring API keys.
+Currently configured to use **Qwen2.5-7B-Instruct** (a high-quality alternative).

 ## Features